 What should I include?

-- Please DO actually have a bio.
+Please DO actually have a bio.
 I’ve seen profiles with no bio, and it raises a red flag for me.
-I know it could be because they can’t figure out what to write, but it creates two questions in my mind: 1.
-Are they a spammer?
-2. How can I tell whether to follow back if I don’t know what their interests are?
+I know it could be because they can’t figure out what to write, but it creates two questions in my mind:

-- Everyone wonders what to mention.
-That’s OK.
-The easiest way to whittle this down is to think: What am I going to tweet about?
-Mention your main topics, so people will know if you’re the sort of person whose tweets they want to read.
+- Mention your main topics, so people will know if you’re the sort of person whose tweets they want to read.
 We can get sucked into playing the numbers game, but in the end we don’t want followers who aren’t actually interested, as there’ll be no engagement.

 - If you’re brand new on Twitter and have no idea what you’re going to tweet about, just mention a few of your favourite topics, and come back and tweak it later when you’ve got into the groove.

-- Check out other bios that you like, and analyse what they’ve included and how they’ve expressed it.
+Check out other bios that you like, and analyse what they’ve included and how they’ve expressed it.

-- Should you mention controversial things in your bio, like politics and religion?
-People debate this, but a good rule of thumb if you’re undecided is: Does it have anything to do with my writing?
+- People debate this, but a good rule of thumb if you’re undecided is: Does it have anything to do with my writing?
 If it does, feel free to put it in.
-If not, is it important enough to lose followers over?
-The answer to that might be yes or it might be no. Make your own choice.
+If not, will the way you talk about it open or close communication with those who hold other views?
+Of course, always make your own choice.

-- Should you mention hobbies and kids and pets?
-People are divided on this too, but personally I like it.
-For example, I’m always chatting with people about their dogs, and I tweet photos of my own pooches.
-I used to think I shouldn’t do this as it was Off Topic.
-Then I started writing a dog book so it became On Topic and I allowed myself the luxury.
+- I used to think I shouldn’t tweet about anything non-writing as it was Off Topic.
+Then I started writing a dog book so my dog became On Topic and I allowed myself the luxury.
 Since then I’ve discovered that chatting with people about their pets is one of the best ways to get to know them, so it catches my eye in a bio.
 Hobbies and families and pets make us more human.

-- It’s a good idea to include the word “writer” somewhere in the bio.
-It helps other writers know that you’ll have something in common, and as a bonus you’ll show up in searches for “writer”.
+- It helps other writers know that you’ll have something in common, and as a bonus you’ll show up in searches for “writer”.

-- I’d recommend NOT to say “I always follow back”.
-People usually mean it to sound friendly, but it can attract a lot of spammy followers who are only looking for that word combination, so they can use you to build their numbers without engagement.
-If your Following and Followers numbers are close, people can see that you usually follow back.
+- People usually mean it to sound friendly, but it can attract a lot of spammy followers who are only looking for that word combination, so they can use you to build their numbers without engagement.
+They follow you, you follow back, and then they unfollow you (known as “follower churn”).

 Style